 When Menager died on 7 February 1902, he had become so popular that he was mourned by the entire nation.
 Over 6,000 people, including representatives of 45 societies, attended his funeral.

-Luxembourg National Library is about to publish a complete edition of his works.
+Luxembourg National Library has published a complete edition of his works.

 The string quartet op.1 by Laurent Menager ( 1835-1902 ) is symbolic in many ways: above all it seems to be the first ever piece of Luxembourgish chamber music; besides, Laurent Menager is the first Luxembourgish composer of consequence and the string quartet is his first catalogued work.

 The hallmark of this composition is its delightful freshness and spontaneity combined with good formal balance.